 Public Policy & Advocacy

 Through research and support of child care friendly public policy and advocacy, Child Care Council of Nassau serves as an informational resource and public voice for issues facing Nassau County’s diverse communities.
-Our involvement in Public Policy includes participation in various organizations and coalitions, assisting in the formulations of legislative agendas and educating elected officials about specific child care issues, as well as informing the public about issues via newsletters, email alerts, Facebook and Twitter and urging constituent actions (including legislative visits, letters, emails and tweets.
+Our involvement in Public Policy includes participation in various organizations and coalitions, assisting in the formulations of legislative agendas and educating elected officials about specific child care issues, as well as informing the public about issues via newsletters, email alerts, Facebook and Twitter and urging constituent actions (including legislative visits, letters, emails and tweets).
 Much of our Public Policy activities are included below.

 New York State Initiatives:

 Child Care Council of Nassau believes New York State must ensure that parents have access to high-quality early care and learning programs.
 We support the WinningBeginningNY (New York State's early care and learning coalition) initiatives that call for investing funds in child care subsidies, Universal Pre-K and Universal After School programs.
 These programs are essential for children’s success and the economic recovery of our county.
 Child Care Council of Nassau works closely with Child Care Council of Suffolk to advocate for quality care for all children.
-View the Winning Beginning NY Legislative Agenda for 2016 here.
+View the Winning Beginning NY website here.

 President Obama’s Early Learning Initiative: Within the president’s FY2014 budget submitted to Congress was a new early learning initiative – an historic opportunity for all young children throughout America.
 Council supports President Obama's plan to make affordable.
 It included funding for: